 Mr Matia’s school now stocks sanitary pads at the school canteen, and offer emergency supplies at the school office.
 Thanks to the program, the toilet facilities have been refurbished and bins are now provided for safe disposal of pads.

-Another key part of the program is breaking down the stigma through education, which is why boys are included in lessons about menstruation and given the opportunity to ask questions, so they can gain a better understanding of it, and view it as a normal part of life.
+Another key part of the program is breaking down period stigma through education, which is why boys are included in lessons about menstruation and given the opportunity to ask questions, so they can gain a better understanding of it, and view it as a normal part of life.

 Plan International and Live & Learn are complementing their work in schools by providing menstrual hygiene education to men and women in the wider community, dispelling myths and breaking down stigma.